Shaping Sparse Rewards in Reinforcement Learning: A Semi-supervised Approach: Experiment Result

-We conduct a series of experiments on the SSRS framework under conditions with and without monotonicity constraint and study the distribution of reward values at different stages of training in both scenarios.

-The average best score obtained is presented in Table~\ref{tab: L2 score}.
+Additionally, we conduct a series of experiments on the SSRS framework under conditions with and without monotonicity constraint.
+The average best score obtained is presented in Table.~\ref{tab: L2 score}.
 In three environments, SSRS with a monotonicity constraint {achieves} higher best scores compared to SSRS without a monotonicity constraint.
-We find that adding the monotonicity constraint reduces the variance as well as the final best score in reward-sparse environments with long-term goals (see Figure~\ref{fig:score_curve_SSRS} and 1 in Appendix).
-One of the reasons of such difference in sparse and less-sparse scenarios is our strategy of configure in update probability $p_u$.
-The hyperparameter $p_u$ is set proportional to the number of non-zero-reward transitions, $\mathcal{N}_{r}$.
-However, the variation in the number of non-zero-reward transitions across different environments is not linear.
-Although we improved the method by setting $p_u$ to the order of $\log(\mathcal{N}_{r})$ during the early stages of training, this adjustment does not cover all possible scenarios.

-Further investigation of the reward distribution in Hero (see Figure~\ref{fig:reward_distribution}) reveals that, according to the reward distribution of the {backbone algorithm without reward shaping}, most of the reward signals in this environment consist of small reward values, with a lack of medium to long-term reward feedback.
-SSRS without a monotonicity constraint only provides reward estimates close to the mean.
-However, this deviates from the actual reward distribution of the environment, causing the {reward} estimator to degrade into a binary classifier.
-Experimental results also indicate a performance drop without the constraint.
-In contrast, SSRS with a monotonicity constraint shapes a reward distribution that closely approximates the true reward distribution while also exhibiting the properties of a positively skewed normal distribution.